 You might find that equipment can help you to walk, such as a walking stick or a rollator (a frame with wheels).

-If you are experiencing falls, make an appointment with your GP, specialist or Parkinson’s nurse to talk about what can be done to improve your safety and balance.
+If you're experiencing falls, make an appointment with your GP, specialist or Parkinson’s nurse to talk about what can be done to improve your safety and balance.
 The following professionals can also help: